*This post may contain affiliate links. Read my disclaimer for more information.

 Once home, I started doing research by searching various hashtags on IG.
 I happened to stumble upon the #debtfreecommunity and I had no idea that so many others were fed up with their debt and wanted financial freedom.
 Seeing that others were just as determined as I was, gave me the inspiration I needed to get started right away.

 I added up my debt, which totaled a number that I would have never guessed: $56,000.

 Later, my husband and I would eventually combine our finances and our total debt amount ballooned to six figures.
 We had a total of $145,000 in debt between the two of us.

 On the surface, this would seem like an impossible task to accomplish.
 After all, the amount of debt we owed far exceeded our yearly income.

-But, using a number of tactics to help us save money and earn more, we were able to clear out half of our debt, nearly $80,000, in just 18 months.
+But, using a number of tactics to help us save money and earn more, we were able to pay off $80,000 of debt, five-figure debt, in just 18 months.

-Here’s what we did to regain control of our money:
+Here’s what we did to pay off five-figure debt and regain control of our money

 Read the Total Money Makeover